scriptcs/scriptcs/README.md

 Apache 2

 # Credits
-Special thanks to @filip_woj for being the inspiration behind this with his Roslyn Web API posts as well as the Roslyn team who helped point me in the right direction.
+* Special thanks to @filip_woj for being the inspiration behind this with his Roslyn Web API posts.
+* Thanks to the Roslyn team who helped point me in the right direction.